Follow these guidelines to identify old Porcelain Housed SiC Arresters.

-If the porcelain is brown and located in the US, it will likely be a SiC arrester.
+If the porcelain is brown and located in the U.S., it likely is a SiC arrester.
 A closer inspection is warranted.
 If the color of the porcelain is gray and the date on the nameplate is earlier than 1987 then could be a SiC arrester.

 If the arrester is as tall or taller than the transformer bushing it is next to, it is most likely a SiC Arrester.